Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

 Unlike in Icinga 1.x there are three different command types in Icinga 2:
 `CheckCommand`, `NotificationCommand`, and `EventCommand`.

-For example in Icinga 1.x it is possible to accidently use a notification command as an event handler which might cause problems depending on which runtime macros are used in the notification command.
+For example in Icinga 1.x it is possible to accidentally use a notification command as an event handler which might cause problems depending on which runtime macros are used in the notification command.